 After the coronavirus slammed the brakes on the U.S. economy, the effects were immediate.
 Millions of people were left without jobs.
-Last week, unemployment claims hit a record 3.2 million, and the number is expected to keep climbing.
+Almost 50 million people have filed for unemployment in the last few months.
 The Federal Reserve is estimating that unemployment could top 30% or more.

 For those out of work and wondering how much they’ll get in unemployment insurance, we’ve broken the amounts down by state.